s-steel/feedback_app/README.md

-My first foray into Python and using the Flask framework!
+My first foray into Python and the Flask framework!